AIBC Regulatory Authority Infographic

 AIBC Regulatory Authority Documents

-The Architects Act is the legislation that governs the regulation of the profession of architecture in the province and represents the highest order of legal authority.
+The Professional Governance Act is the legislation that governs the regulation of the profession of architecture in the province and represents the highest order of legal authority.
 Enabled by the Act, accompanying components, as listed below, set out supporting bylaws, standards, principles, values and procedures.

 Bulletins – More than 40 Bulletins provide specific information and advice regarding a variety of Institute and professional matters, largely related to standards for the profession.
 Bulletins are publicly available and accessed by clients, local governments and the public.